Timothy Isaiah “Longhaired Jim” Courtright had not been on the payroll of the city police department long when he attempted to make his first arrest.

 The two boys were taken to jail.
 Courtright was seriously wounded, not expected to live—a one-in-twenty chance, the newspaper said.
 A justice of the peace asked Courtright for a “dying statement.”
 Courtright said that he had no intention of dying but that if he did die, the two boys should not be prosecuted.
 Courtright said that the shooting was accidental, that the two boys were his friends.
 Clip is from the Galveston Daily News of December 18.

-Courtright was treated by two doctors who had an office one block down Main Street.
+Courtright was treated by two doctors who had an office one block down Main Street from the scene of the shooting.
 One of the doctors was William Paxton Burts (photo), who had been elected Fort Worth’s first mayor in 1873.

 The other doctor treating Courtright had an especially vested interest in saving the life of the victim of Richard Alexander Feild.
 That doctor was Burt’s partner, Dr. Julian Theodore Feild—Richard Alexander Feild’s older brother.
 If Dr. Feild lost his patient, he might also lose his brother—to a murder charge.